Why Online Voting May Never (Ever) Become a Thing

 The simple answer comes down to security.
 And, as seen in recentreports of voter data hacks in Arizona and Illinois, securing voter informationfrom registration to resultsisnt an easy task.

 Many push for online voting (after all, we can now register to vote online) since it could promise increased accessibility for citizens far from polling locations.
 But computer science researchers warn that even in countries where online voting exists, problems persist.
-Once these sensitive processes go online, a slew of issues arise that are more severe than hanging chadsnamely, verification and accuracy.
+Once these sensitive processes go online, a slew of issues arise that are more severe than a suspended chadsnamely, verification and accuracy.

 No room for error